 This comfort-minded journey up Australia’s eastern shore delivers the wonders of the region to you in fine style.
 Using a diverse range of transport—trains, yachts, surfboards—and resort-style lodgings, you’ll sample world-class wines, wander through rainforests and even learn how to catch a few waves (and a few fish).
 Plus, we keep your group size intentionally small so it feels less like travelling with a herd and more like exploring with great new friends.

-Hands-On: Surf Lesson with Yoga Warm-Up, Byron Bay.
+Your Hands-On Moment: Surf Lesson with Yoga Warm-Up, Byron Bay.
 Sydney harbour yacht ride.
 Sydney orientation walk.
 Included surfing lessons with a local (Byron Bay).
 Yoga lesson.
 Full-day Whitsunday Islands sailing trip.
 Scenic train journey to Cairns.
 Aboriginal dreamtime walk through the Daintree Rainforest at Mossman Gorge.
 All transport between destinations and to/from included activities.